gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-24.png" >}}New TextConverter{{< /screenshot >}}

-On pressing the **OK** button we see the next text converter's configuration tab displayed.
+On pressing the {{< stroom-btn "Ok" >}} button we see the next text converter's configuration tab displayed.

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-25.png" >}}New TextConverter Settings{{< /screenshot >}}